-When famously asked which player would be first choice for any of his cricketing sides, W.G.
-Grace was said to have instantly replied: “Give me Arthur”.
+When famously asked which player would be his first choice in any of his cricketing sides, W.G.
+Grace instantly replied: “Give me Arthur”.

-This ‘Arthur’ the legendary Grace so hugely admired was Lenton-born Arthur Shrewsbury, who was the mainstay of Nottinghamshire’s batting line-up for over two decades and the first cricketer to ever score over 1,000 runs.
+The ‘Arthur’ that Grace so hugely admired was Lenton-born Arthur Shrewsbury, who was the mainstay of Nottinghamshire’s batting line-up for over two decades and the first cricketer to ever score over 1,000 runs.

 ‘The best wielder of the willow in the world’

 Arthur Shrewsbury was born on April 11, 1856, to parents William and Mary-Ann, in Willoughby Street, New Lenton.